SiriDB/siridb-server/README.md

 ```

 ### Compile from source
->From version 2.0.19 libcleri is not included as part of this source anyore
+>From version 2.0.19 libcleri is not included as part of this source anymore
 >and needs to be installed separately. libcleri can be found here:
 >[https://github.com/transceptor-technology/libcleri](https://github.com/transceptor-technology/libcleri)